solar array image

 Solar Power Systems

+Solar panels convert solar energy into electricity, which can then be used to power all types of systems and devices at home.
 So what types of solar power systems are available for harnessing the suns power in the home.
 Well, we now know from above that solar technologies convert the infinite power of the sun’s energy into heat, light and power.
-One of the best uses of solar energy is in using photovoltaics to generate electricity.
-Active solar power refers to the generation of electrical energy using solar power and there are two different ways of doing this.

 There are huge commercial power stations in use today that use solar power to heat water to produce steam which is then used to generate electricity just as in fossil fuel coal or nuclear electric plants.
 Another method is by using large areas of photovoltaic cells connected together to form solar arrays that can generate electricity at high voltages and currents.